Rhode Island

 Legislative Issues

-There are bills in the legislature to establish apprenticeship utilization requirements for public school construction.
-Bills have been introduced to amend the state’s apprenticeship laws to make them more consistent with applicable federal regulations and make said laws more comprehendible and consistent with each other.
+In 2024, a bill was passed to amend the state’s apprenticeship laws to make them more consistent with applicable federal regulations and make said laws more comprehendible and consistent with each other.
+Another bill passed to support a registered apprenticeship pathway to licensure for opticians.
+The Apprenticeship Office and its partners are supporting implementation of these recently passed bills.

 Budget

-Core funding and FTE for the Apprenticeship office is stable, supplemented by two USDOL grants State Apprenticeship Expansion Formula (SAEF) and State Apprenticeship Expansion, Equity, and Innovation (SAEEI).
+Core funding and FTE for the Apprenticeship Office is supplemented directly by two federal sources: USDOL grants State Apprenticeship Expansion Formula (SAEF) and State Apprenticeship Expansion, Equity, and Innovation (SAEEI).
+Building Futures leverages USDOL Apprenticeship Building America 2 funds to accomplish state apprenticeship intermediary activities.